Want to appear more prominent in your Facebook Friend's news feed? Here's how.

 Dandelion, Alfalfa, Sam E, Fish Oil, Vit C, and Vit E. The doses were spread

 out throughout the day so as not to overload his system with everything all at the same time.
-When the vet first diagnosed him he was barelydakota22011 eating and I had been taking him to the vets 2 days a week or more for anti-nausea shots which seemed to help at first but eventually stopped.
+When the vet first diagnosed him he was barely eating and I had been taking him to the vets 2 days a week or more for anti-nausea shots which seemed to help at first but eventually stopped.
 Once the herbs took hold he ate pretty well most of the time with only an occasional bout of vomiting and diareah.
 Upon more reading I found that baths were a good way to remove toxins from the body so I added weekly Epsom Salt Baths which also seemed to help with relaxation and sleeping.

 Over the past few months we've had good days and bad days.
 On bad days we might have a lot of seizure activity and not much appetite.
 He would sometimes stare at his water bowl for 10 minutes but unable to drink from it.
 And on good days he ate a whole plate of food every few hours and looked for more.
 The liver controls sugar in the body, and with that no longer working properly, I had to offer food every 3 to 4 hours to keep the blood sugars levels up to avoid seizures which seemed to get worse when intervals between feedings went too long.
 Some days he'd be very weak and fall into his own feces when going to the bathroom.
 Baths became more frequent.